Art vs Design – A Timeless Debate

 Micah: Art solves problems.
 “Good design” is simply one path to a solution.

 A ticket vending machine in Picasso’s Cubism?
-Now that would be good design!
+Now that would be good, artistic design!
 I can envision the hands of a capable artist leveraging Cubism’s stylistic dissonance into a clearly defined visual hierarchy that delights users with unambiguous points of interaction.
 Finally, we could wave goodbye to the bland and confusing button shrines we’ve all grown accustomed to.

 Interestingly, such an idea is not without precedent.
 In towns and cities around the world, public art installations have been used to improve experiences previously overlooked or muddled by design.
 The Van Gogh Path, created by Dutch artist Daan Roosegaarde, is a perfect example.